githubkarma/quote-generator/README.md

 # quote-generator
-this is a quote generator program
+this is a quote generator program.
+Author = Aman Bhandari